Latvia in the Eurovision Song Contest 2014: Final

 The final took place at the Jūras vārti Theatre in Ventspils on 22 February 2014.
 The twelve entries that qualified from the preceding two semi-finals competed and the winner was selected over two rounds of voting.
 In the first round, three songs advanced to the second round, the superfinal, based on the combination of votes from a jury panel and the Latvian public.
+The public vote in the first round was conducted via televote only due to technical issues with the online vote.
 In the superfinal, "Cake to Bake" performed by Aarzemnieki was selected as the winner through the combination of votes from the jury and public.
 Dons and Aarzemnieki were tied at 3 points each but since Aarzemnieki received the most votes from the public they were declared the winner.
-The jury panel that voted in the final consisted of Kristaps Krievkalns (musician, composer and arranger), Sandris Vanzovičs (music journalist), Aija Strazdina (director and producer), Ģirts Lūsis (musician, composer and manager of the groups Labvēlīgais tips and 2007 Latvian Eurovision entrant Bonaparti.lv), Uldis Cīrulis aka DJ Monsta (DJ at Riga Radio), Ieva Rozentāle (Head of the LTV Culture Broadcasts Editorial Office), Agnese Cimuška (general manager of the Latvian Music Development Society and Music Export Latvia), Andres Kõpper (singer, lead vocalist of the Estonian band Tenfold Rabbit) and Rihards Zaļupe (composer and percussionist).
+The jury panel that voted in the final consisted of Kristaps Krievkalns (musician, composer and arranger), Sandris Vanzovičs (music journalist), Aija Strazdina (director and producer), Ģirts Lūsis (musician, composer and manager of the groups Labvēlīgais tips and 2007 Latvian Eurovision entrant Bonaparti.lv), Uldis Cīrulis aka DJ Monsta (DJ at Riga Radio), Ieva Rozentāle (head of the LTV Culture Broadcasts Editorial Office), Agnese Cimuška (general manager of the Latvian Music Development Society and Music Export Latvia), Andres Kõpper (singer, lead vocalist of the Estonian band Tenfold Rabbit) and Rihards Zaļupe (composer and percussionist).

 In addition to the performances of the competing entries, guest performers included singer Normunds Rutulis, 2003 Latvian Eurovision entrant (as part of F.L.Y.)
 Lauris Reiniks, 2004 Latvian Eurovision entrant Fomins and Kleins, 2013 Latvian Eurovision entrant PeR performing together with Tenfold Rabbit and Lithuanian singer Jurga.